 The WE YONE LEARNING CENTRE

-We have broken ground on construction of the “We Yone (Our Own) Learning Centre” on our two acre site in Masiaka, Sierra Leone!
-Once completed, the Centre will have an enormous impact on the people of Masiaka and its surrounding community, an area of great need which is home to many amputees and war wounded, mutilated during Sierra Leone’s vicious civil war, who are now raising families under very challenging conditions.
+Once opened, the Centre will have an enormous impact on the people of Masiaka and its surrounding community, an area of great need which is home to many amputees and war wounded, mutilated during Sierra Leone’s vicious civil war, who are now raising families under very challenging conditions.
 Thousands of children will come to this center to study and learn which will also support teachers and librarians from surrounding schools.
 Adults will be given opportunities to learn trades and create their own job opportunities.

-We look forward to opening the We Yone Learning Centre on November 1 which will have three areas for teaching and learning, each with its own physical building.
+We look forward to opening the We Yone Learning Centre in the coming months.
+It will have three areas for teaching and learning, each with its own room.
 With solar panels and a well, the site will offer lighting at night and running water for toilets and community use.

-The Center will include a digital library based on USACF’s “Bridge Pi,” a low-cost, portable, solar powered computer that creates its own wifi hotspot providing free, unlimited access to a wealth of digital resources, from early readers to Shakespeare and African literature, even where there is no internet access.
+We Yone will include a digital library based on USACF’s “Bridge Pi,” our low-cost, portable, solar powered computer that creates its own wifi hotspot providing free, unlimited access to a wealth of digital resources, from early readers to Shakespeare and African literature, even where there is no internet access.
 Classes will be offered to teach people in the community how to assemble and program Bridge Pi’s for deployment in area homes and schools.

-“Sheri’s Place”- Empowering Women With Marketable Skills (Building 3)
+“Sheri’s Place”- Empowering Women With Marketable Skills (Room 3)

 Sheri’s Place will offer a wide range of courses that will empower women and men to learn new skills and provide a means to earn money for their families.
 Skilled instructors and local mentors will teach these classes.
 The team will work with community leaders to assess according to the needs of the community.
 Possible courses include quilting, sewing, cosmetology, jewelry making, sanitary napkin production, and traditional craft making.
 American quilters have already agreed to visit Masiaka to run quilting and sewing 5-day workshops.